 It also had this weird blotch of dark green - maybe a solder resist repair at the factory? - on the copper layer near the cartridge slot, which I hope isn’t going to cause any problems later on.
 I thought at first it was corrosion, since it seems a ton of gross stuff gets dropped down the cartridge slot onto the motherboard:

-I think this one is FIXABLE.
+I think this one is FIXABLE, with a reflow of the controller ports.
 For now, though, I wanted to move onto #4, to see if that would provide me with my desired 315-5660.